nicolascuello/Stellar-MADE/kickoff.md

 Practical information:
 - Tuesday: Travel to Grenoble train/bus station or IPAG.
 - Tuesday: Start of the meeting at Hôtel des Playes.
-- Wednesday: Short presentations on the axis & work in groups.
+- Wednesday: Short presentations on the axes & work in groups.
 - Thursday: Work in groups and half-day free outdoors.
 - Friday: Wrap-up and strategy discussion for the future.